diffblue/gitlab/doc/user/clusters/migrating_from_gma_to_project_template.md

    applications that you would like to manage with this project.
 Although you could uncomment all the ones you want to managed at once, we recommend you repeat the following steps separately for each app, so you do not get lost during the process.
-1. Edit the associated `applications/{app}/helmfiles.yaml` to match the chart version currently deployed for your app.
+1. Edit the associated `applications/{app}/helmfiles.yaml` to match the chart version deployed for your app.
 Take a GitLab Runner Helm v3 release as an example:

    The following command lists the releases and their versions: